-While the whites of an egg contain the allergenic proteins, patients with an egg allergy must avoid all eggs completely.
+While the whites of an egg contain the allergenic proteins, patients with an egg allergy must avoid all eggs completely (the egg white and the egg yolk).
 This is because it is impossible to separate the egg white completely from the yolk, causing a cross-contact issue.

 Egg Allergy and Vaccines